Taking on a project of this size the first time around was a big challenge with a steep learning curve.

 I put down 1/2″ plywood all around in a staggered pattern being careful not to put screws in directly to the joists.
 The concern being if the floor shifts, it may buckle in areas and affect the finished floor.
 It took a little bit of measuring and careful consideration with all 4 doorways.

-If you are unfamiliar with subfloors, I strongly urge you to buy the book Tile Your World: John Bridge’s New Tile Setting Book.
+If you are unfamiliar with subfloors and tiling I strongly urge you to buy the book Tile Your World: John Bridge’s New Tile Setting Book.
+Without this book, I am sure my floor would have been a failure.
+He also has a tiling forum which is extremely helpful.

 I learned a lot about the underlying structure and anatomy of floor structure.
 You need to make sure the floor is stable enough to hold a tile floor or else it will be prone to cracking.
 There is good coverage about Ditra and the product line which is helpful as well.